pingcap/docs-dm/en/maintain-dm-using-tiup.md

 > **Note:**
 >
-> TiUP does not support importing the DM Portal component in the 1.0 cluster.
+> TiUP does not support importing the DM Portal component in a DM 1.0 cluster.

 Before TiUP is released, DM-Ansible is often used to deploy DM clusters.
 To enable TiUP to take over the DM 1.0 cluster deployed by DM-Ansible, use the `import` command.